Debug Adapter Protocol

-How to add support for debugging in my editor?
+How to add support for debugging or running in my editor?

 There are two main ways to add support for debugging depending on the capabilities exposed by the client.